What is BiPap?

 Your BiPap machine might also have other features, such as a heated humidifier.

 If you are buying a BiPap machine for home use, you may want to talk with a professional

 who sells home medical equipment.
 This person can help you pick the type of BiPap

-how and when to clean the masks, tubing, and other parts of the machine.
+when to clean the masks, tubing, and other parts of the machine.